DarrenTheAnalyst/sTunes-Custom-SQL-Querying/README.md

 # sTunes_Custom_SQL_Querying
-The following is a list of the functions I used.
+The following is a list of functions used with SQLite.